 Health Benefits of Brussels sprouts

-Wondering about Brussel sprouts calories?
+Wondering about Brussels sprouts calories?
 These babies are very low in calories.

-- High in fiber.
-These sprouts have a good fiber content, which aiding digestive health, as they help to feed the beneficial bacteria in our guts.
+- High in fiber and plant protein.
+These sprouts have a good fiber content, which aids digestive health, as they help to feed the beneficial bacteria in our guts.

-- Vitamin K. Brussels sprouts are rich in this important nutrient, that is essential vitamin for coagulation.
+- Vitamin K. Brussels sprouts are rich in this vital nutrient, which is an essential vitamin for coagulation.

 - Sugar levels.
 Brussels sprouts may help to maintain healthy sugar levels steady.

 - Inflammation.
 Since they are high in antioxidants, they can help neutralize the free radicals that cause inflammation.

 If you love Brussels sprouts and Indian Food, don't forget to try our Indian Style Brussels Sprouts Curry.

 Yes, Brussels sprouts are ideal for a ketogenic diet!
 Like many other cruciferous vegetables like broccoli, Swiss Chard, kale, arugula, radish, spinach, and cauliflower, you can enjoy Brussels sprouts while following a keto diet.